tomohulk/WinSCP/README.md

 # WinSCP PowerShell Wrapper

-This is still a very beta version, with some base functionality, I intend on developing this extensively.
+This is still a very beta version, with most base functionality available with WinSCP, I intend on developing this extensively.

-currently there are only a few functions:
+Current avaialbe functions:
 ```PowerShell
 New-WinSCPSession
 Test-WinSCPSession